 This type of training can help improve any golfer’s swing, runner’s gait or tennis player’s agility by developing the kind of elastic strength that makes you more resistant to injury, more efficient in movement and less apt to tire.

 Plyometric exercises do this by training the muscles’ “stretch-shortening cycle.”
 These exercises emphasize the eccentric (EE-sentric), or negative, movements that occur as a muscle puts on its “brakes.”
 To picture this, imagine jumping off a box.
 When you land, your knees bend slightly as the muscle fibers in your legs simultaneously lengthen and contract to absorb the shock – this is the eccentric phase of the cycle.
-(To discover the benefits of eccentric training, read “Put the Weight Down!” available in the October 2006 archives.)
+(To discover the benefits of eccentric training, read “Put the Weight Down!”.)

 During this braking process, the muscles store elastic energy like a stretched slingshot.
 Plyometric training helps you release this elastic energy before it dissipates (which it will, if the delay is too long) and combine it with the next phase of this cycle: the concentric movement, when the muscle contracts and shortens.